amkera/recipe_puppy/README.md

 # RecipePuppy

 This is my first project as a Flatiron School of Engineering student.
 I created a command line interface application in Ruby that pulls data from an API of recipes, and asks the user which recipe they would like to see ingredients for.
+There are multiple user interactions in this application.

-The app shows the ingredients, instructions, and title for each recipe.
+The application shows the ingredients, instructions, and title for each recipe.

-This project heavily showcases my object oriented programming knowledge.
+Enjoy!

 ## Installation